ibm-bluemix-mobile-services/bms-clientsdk-swift-core/README.md

 #### Xcode 8

-Before running the `pod install` command, install Cocoapods [1.1.0.rc.2](https://github.com/CocoaPods/CocoaPods/releases) (or later), using the command `sudo gem install cocoapods --pre`.
+Before running the `pod install` command, make sure you have installed Cocoapods [1.1.0](https://github.com/CocoaPods/CocoaPods/releases) or later.
+You can get the latest version of Cocoapods using the command `sudo gem install cocoapods`.

 If you receive a prompt saying "Convert to Current Swift Syntax?" when opening your project in Xcode 8 (following the installation of BMSCore), **do not** convert BMSCore or BMSAnalyticsAPI.